 What kind of barbarian would take the living room tablet into the bedroom?
 Or the bedroom tablet into the den?
 Outrageous!
 You need to have a tablet for each room if you want to be a civilized human being.
 Sony gets that, which is why it has announced the Xperia Tablet Z Kitchen Edition.
 It's the regular Tablet Z, but with some cooking-oriented accessories (and a higher price tag).

 Internally, this is the same Xperia Tablet Z we've seen before with a Snapdragon S4 Pro, 2GB of RAM, and 32GB of storage.
+The device is water-resistant, which does make a bit more sense for use in the kitchen.
 Read More

 Back in 2011, Eric Schmidt (among others) predicted that Android would soon power home devices, including refrigerators and other appliances.
 Samsung fulfilled the refrigerator vision with the RF4289.
 We've questioned the wisdom of Android-powered appliances in the past, but today's pre-CES announcement from Dacor is definitely worth talking about.
 The California-based company, known for manufacturing quality home appliances, has just announced an Android-powered in-wall oven.